 He left the corporate world in the early 1980s and moved to Vermont, where he could devote himself full time to his artwork and a critical examination of the exquisite beadwork that was created by the Indian Nations from the Northeast.

 Gerry has been researching Northeast Woodland beaded bags since the mid-1980s.
 He’s spent many years studying both private and institutional collections in the United States and Canada, is well versed in the literature on the topic, familiar with the range and variety of documented examples of these artifacts, and has a strong understanding of the major beadwork styles produced during the nineteenth century by indigenous people from New York to the Canadian Maritime Provinces.

 He’s collected this work for over twenty-five years and spent ten years developing a series of portraits of people from the tribes who created it.
 From the spring of 2006 until the summer of 2009, his work and collection of beadwork was on tour as the Made of Thunder, Made of Glass: American Indian Beadwork of the Northeast exhibit.

 Gerry is a frequent lecturer on the topic of Northeast Woodland beadwork through the New Hampshire Humanities Council.

-He authored and produced the exhibit catalog for the Made of Thunder, Made of Glass: American Indian Beadwork of the Northeast exhibit, in 2006 and his artwork combines his passion for history, art and the historic beadwork produced by the tribes from the Northeast.
+In Historic Haudenosaunee (Iroquois) Art.
+He also authored and produced the exhibit catalog for the Made of Thunder, Made of Glass: American Indian Beadwork of the Northeast exhibit, in 2006 and his artwork combines his passion for history, art and the historic beadwork produced by the tribes from the Northeast.

-Gerry has also written two feature articles about historic Northeast Woodland beaded bags:
+Gerry has also written three feature articles about historic Northeast Woodland beaded bags: